MrDiamondDog/website/public/posts/vencord.lol/index.md

 # The End

 That's it.
-There is nothing more to explore here- the dll file is way to obfuscated to do anything with, and actually running the file seems to not much effect on anything.
+There is nothing more I can do- the dll file is way to obfuscated to do anything with, and actually running the file seems to not much effect on anything.
 This was very fun for me to make and I hope you read all of it as well.

-Feel free to dm me on discord (@mrdiamonddog) about any of this or if you would like to take on the challenge of figuring out what this does for yourself.
+If you would like to help deobfuscate this, please do!
+If you want the DLL file without having to do all the steps I did then [contact me](/#contact).
+If you manage to find anything else out, please let me know!